 How can you really talk to your spouse or partner without either of you getting angry, hurt or defensive?

-In a nutshell, it’s 3 things that make the difference when you’re communicating with someone important to you (isn’t that everyone?)…
+In a nutshell, it’s 3 things that make the difference when you’re struggling with having sticky conversations with someone important to you…

-It’s your mindset, your strategy and the words you use.
+It’s your mindset, your approach and the words you use.

 Pretend that you’re fed up with your partner’s lack of attention but you know that if you say anything, you’ll start a fight and make it worse.